Does stem cell therapy work? Will it work for you?

 - This article will provide our clinical insights of more than 25 years experience in regenerative medicine into the workings of stem cell therapy.

 - The findings from patients who had stem cell therapy at other clinics that did not respond to treatment as hoped for.

 - How to make stem cell therapy more successful and long-lasting.

-- , and what you need to know to explode and research the many myths surrounding stem cell therapy treatments.
+- What you need to know to explode and research the many myths surrounding stem cell therapy treatments.